Market Leading 10 Year Rates

 • Low rates - 10 year fixed rates are as low now as they have been for a very long time.
 Many homeowners are taking the view that now is a good time to lock in.

-• Interest only options - Some lenders are offering 10 year fixed terms on an interest only or part and part basis.
-This type of arranagement is offered by some lenders if the loan to value (LTV) is lower than a set percentage of the value of the property you are mortgaging.This is typically 75% LTV or less.
+• Interest-only options - Some lenders are offering 10-year fixed terms on an interest-only or part and-part basis.
+This type of arrangement is offered by some lenders if the loan to value (LTV) is lower than a set percentage of the value of the property you are mortgaging.This is typically 75% LTV or less.
 There are a few lenders that will go up to 85% LTV but you will need to speak to our independent mortgage team to access these rates.
 Some lenders will require a part interest and part capital repayment strategy for any borrowing over a set limit e.g. 60%.
 So if you have a 25% equity in your property, a lender may require that 15% of borrowing is on a part and part basis with 60% fully on an interest only basis.

 Why do people Choose a 10 year fixed mortgage?